Emsley1d/Interview_Exercise/README.md

 ## Database

-I considered using SQLite for the database (being a good option for small to medium sized web applications) but without knowing WEF Engineering's current employee count (hopefully small if they've been doing it on paper!) or potential future count I thought it best to play it safe and use MySQL due to the scalability it offers vs SQLite.
+I considered using SQLite for the database (being a good option for small to medium sized web applications) but without knowing WEF Engineering's current employee count (hopefully small if they've been doing it on paper!) or potential future count I thought it best to play it safe and future proof the application by using MySQL due to the scalability it offers vs SQLite.

 MySQL installed via brew and new user created.<br>
 Tried to create a MYSQL database but kept running into a syntax error "ERROR 1064 (42000)"; eventually realised the user password had to be in speech marks.<br>